dilyn-corner/KISS-kde/README.md

 to mine, and you've installed all of their dependencies, you can simply install these xz archives instead of wasting ten hours building them.
 Trust me.

+You have two primary choices on what to install to get a working desktop.
+Either you can install `plasma-desktop`, or you can install `plasma`.

+`plasma-desktop` includes basically every single item in the framework you would need in order to have a recognizable KDE experience.
+It has icons, fonts, some default things like an application launcher, a system monitor, a settings manager.

+If you want a more 'full-featured' KDE environment, you can install `plasma`.
+This 'package' will come with 20 additional packages, and it fleshes out our fledgling project with features one might expect to exist.
+It isn't that much more, so there's no real reason not to use it.
+This expanded list includes things like `bluez`.
+It might be worth it for you.

 To get a 'minimal' KDE (it's over a hundred packages), simply install `plasma-desktop`.
 How convenient!
 Here's how you do it: